endermejia/endermejia/README.md

 👋 Hi, I’m Gabriel Mejía Melgarejo

-💖 I’m a fanatic climber and a try of programmer
+💖 I’m a fanatic climber and a motivated programmer

 🧠 I’m currently learning Kotlin and perfecting my frontend skills with Angular framework